 A Sump Pump Primer

 Basements are target zero for water damage and flooding, primarily due to their low lying location and the fact that water loves to run downhill.
 Wouldn’t it be ideal if there were a way to anticipate the threat of flooding and channel the water out and away from your home before any major damage could be done?
-The good news is that there is….it’s called a sump pump and it is a common fixture in basements across the country.
+The good news is that there is and it’s called a sump pump.
+A sump pump is a common fixture in basements across the country that pumps out excess water.

 A sump pump is designed to keep the space beneath your basement and the basement itself free from flooding during severe weather or other events that may trigger flooding.
 The sump is another name for the small reservoir under the basement that is meant to fill whenever groundwater levels rise, as opposed to allowing the water to flow into the basement and cause the water damage you are trying so desperately to avoid.
 A sump pump moves the water, forcing it up to ground level, ideally far enough away from your house in order to drain properly and pose no further threat to the home.